MQKGitHub/Web-Hacking/README.md

 - Explored how to interact with relational databases using SQL commands like `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
 - Learned how to filter, sort, and aggregate data using clauses, operators, and built-in functions to support cyber security tasks.

-### 🛠 Burp Suite: The Basics
+### 🧪 Burp Suite: The Basics
-- coming soon...
+- Learned how to set up Burp Suite, intercept traffic with the Proxy, and test HTTP requests using tools like Repeater and Decoder.
-- coming soon...
+- Explored the interface, used FoxyProxy to route browser traffic, and successfully executed a reflected XSS payload.

 ### ⚠️ OWASP Top 10 - 2021
 - coming soon...